Chester

 "That was terrifying to put it out there but I'm glad and proud I did."

-The Girls Collective was formed soon after, with its first social event taking place at Storyhouse.
+The response was immediate, with many women saying they felt the same way.
+The Girls Collective was set up soon after, with its first social event held at Storyhouse.

 The not-for-profit group is entirely led by volunteers (Image supplied)